 Grants are considered "gift aid" and do not have to be repaid.
 Eligibility for grants is determined by the Expected Family Contribution (EFC), as calculated on the FAFSA.
-Visit the Grants section (scroll to page 2) to learn more about the various federal, state, and institutional grants available to UNI students.
+Learn more about grants offered at UNI.

-All students are encouraged to complete the UNIversity Scholarship Application to apply for scholarships offered through UNI.
+All students are encouraged to complete the UNI Scholarship Application to apply for scholarships offered through UNI.
 Transfer scholarships to note include:

 If you are wanting to borrow loans at UNI you will need to accept them on your Financial Aid Award on MyUNIverse.
 You will also need to complete Direct Loan Entrance Counseling at www.studentloans.gov.
 If you have borrowed Direct Loans at your previous college you will not have to complete another Direct Loan Master Promissory Note.
 If a student is a first-time borrower, they will need to complete Direct Loan promissory notes and entrance counseling at www.studentloans.gov.

 Direct Loans that have been borrowed at previous institutions will be automatically deferred once you are officially enrolled at UNI.
 Be sure to contact all other lenders to inform them that you have transferred and they will provide you with information regarding how your loan can be deferred.